ludescherstudio/pimabox/README.md

 - **Pageviews, not unique visitors** — without cookies or fingerprinting, sessions can't be tracked.
 This is intentional.
 - **Not for high-traffic sites** — SQLite handles millions of rows comfortably, but concurrent write spikes (500+ simultaneous visitors) may cause brief delays.
-- **No real-time view** — dashboard reflects data as written to CSV.
+- **No real-time view** — dashboard reflects data as written to the database.

 ---